Irish paper money

 The smaller version of the portrait of Lady Lavery was used on the 10 Shilling note.
 On the 10 Shillings, the portrait is 40mm high.

-Dimensions of the 10 Shilling Note are approximately 138 x 78 mm.
+Dimensions of the Irish 10 Shilling Note are approximately 138 x 78 mm.
 This was measured on a note dated 10.9.28.
-Dimensions om different notes can vary by a couple of millimetres.
+The dimensions of the banknotes can vary by a couple of millimetres.

 Orange 10 Shilling Notes